New Year's in Quito: Ecuador & the Galápagos

 - Spend the afternoon exploring the island on your own.

 Interpretation Center: Want to learn about the history and significance of the Galápagos?
-Of course you do.
-Near the center, there are also a number of nature trails that give you epic views of the coast.
+Enter the Interpretation Center.
+Near the center, there are also a number of nature trails that give you epic views of the surrounding area and coast.